 The Coronavirus Aid, Relief, and Economic Security (CARES) Act was signed into law by the President on March 27, 2020.
 This more than $2 trillion economic relief package was designed to protect the American people from the public health and economic impacts of COVID-19.
-The CARES Act provides direct economic assistance for American workers, families, and small businesses, and preserves jobs for American industries.
+The CARES Act provided direct economic assistance for American workers, families, and small businesses, and preserved jobs for American industries.

-On May 7, 2020, the Secretary of Commerce announced the allocation of $300 million in fisheries assistance funding provided by the CARES Act to states, Tribes, and territories with coastal and marine fishery participants who have been negatively affected by COVID-19.
+On May 7, 2020, the Secretary of Commerce announced the allocation of $300 million in fisheries assistance funding provided by the CARES Act to states, Tribes, and territories with coastal and marine fishery participants who had been negatively affected by COVID-19.
 The State of California was allocated $18,350,586.
-As a next step, the National Oceanic and Atmospheric Administration (NOAA) Fisheries will use these allocations to make awards to partners, including the Pacific States Marine Fisheries Commission (PSMFC).
-Based on plans developed by each state, PSMFC will disburse the funds to address direct or indirect fishery-related losses as well as subsistence, cultural, or ceremonial impacts related to COVID-19.
+The National Oceanic and Atmospheric Administration (NOAA) Fisheries used these allocations to make awards to partners, including the Pacific States Marine Fisheries Commission (PSMFC).
+Based on plans developed by each state, PSMFC disbursed the funds to address direct or indirect fishery-related losses as well as subsistence, cultural, or ceremonial impacts related to COVID-19.

 CDFW Spend Plan

 CDFW will coordinate with the PSMFC, NOAA, Oregon, Washington, and Alaska to revise prior spend plans as soon as possible to be consistent with the Consolidated Appropriations Act, the CARES Act, and NOAA’s guidance.
 All spend plans must describe the main categories for funding, including direct payments, fishery-related infrastructure, and fishery-related education.
 The funding will address direct and indirect COVID-19 impacts to eligible fishery participants, including:

 - Qualified aquaculture operations